erangalds/ucsc-elastic-simple/README.md

 We should get a warning from the browser, but we can click continue / proceed.
 That should lead us to the kibana page.
 The user name is elastic and the password is the auto generated password.

+NOTE:
+If the Kibana Service doesn't come up and no log is written to the /var/log/kibana/kibana.log file.
+Then we have to un-comment one option at the node.options file.

+The below line needs to be commented

+--unhandled-rejections=warn

+After that we can start the services